-Un.box studio worked in collaboration with locally famed interior designer Joel Mozersky to create a new retail building for 'Cove' clothing store.
+Un.box studio worked in collaboration with 3423 Holdings to create a new retail building for The Cove clothing store founded by Rebecca Yanoff.
 Located in the heart of the SoCo district, this building will be the face of an upcoming multi-phased mixed use development project.

 Careful attention to preservation of the existing early 1900’s building was considered while bringing life back to the neglected downtown structure with modern updates.
 Repurposed to accommodate several bar and restaurant venues, a third floor was added to feature an outdoor roof deck and glass bar enclosure overlooking trendy West 6th Street.